How To Make A Colored Cement Planter: in Pink!

 Of course, if you aren’t a pink fan, just substitute the pink with any other color.
 You may or may not want to add white to it.

-And if you do love pink, the you must check out the fuschia colored Vibrant Dyed Concrete Planter.
+And if you do love pink, the you must check out the fuschia colored dyed concrete planter.

 Some of the links on this page have been provided as a convenience for finding materials.
 These links may also be affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.